Who decides what makes a ‘World Class African City’? And on what basis?

 Official attitudes to informal trading

 In the face of all our problems, the authorities seem to have the same skewed attitude to informal trading.
 I was deeply saddened when out on the West Rand a couple of months back to see boxes and boxes of hawkers’ wares, including their tables and umbrellas, being confiscated and tipped into a large Metro Police truck .
 Earlier in the morning I had seen their neat stands (in a disused area away from the road-side) with fruit piled in miniature pyramids in their eye-catching colour combos and single wrapped sweets in rows on their makeshift tables made of boards on bricks.
 These are ordinary men and women scraping an income, not threatening society in any way.
-And along come a small army of aggressive overweight men and women to disrupt the order, confiscate the meagre goods of this small outdoor spaza shop, and destroy a few people’s livelihood.
+And along comes a small army of aggressive overweight men and women to disrupt the order, confiscate the meagre goods of this small outdoor spaza shop, and destroy a few people’s livelihood.

 What is a World Class African City?

 All in the name of a ‘World Class African City’ – I don’t think so.
-If we became more flexible about bureaucratic regulations and encouraged the informal sector within parameters that protect health, safety and exploitation, we could encourage entrepreneurship even if at a very low-key level.
+If we became more flexible about bureaucratic regulations and encouraged the informal sector within parameters that protect health, safety and exploitation, we could encourage further entrepreneurship even if at a very low-key level.
 I think we would end up with a far healthier society; one where more people are earning an income, however paltry, rather than either relying on state benefits or turning to crime.